 Today, I’m excited to share a free addition that I’ve made to my Alice Bag Sewing pattern.
 When I designed the Alice bag, my idea was to make a basic circle purse pattern.
 Then, find ways to customize and personalize that basic round shape.

 Since we are big Disney fans around here, it didn’t take me long to figure out what “character” to turn the round bag pattern into next.
 His initials are the same as mine: MM, Mickey Mouse.

-Before we talk too much about the pattern addition.
-I thought I’d share with you two fun Alice bag projects that were shared with me recently.
+Before we talk too much about pattern addition, I thought I’d share with you two fun Alice bag projects that were shared with me recently.

 The first one is from Veronica of Sew Very.

-Veronica stitched up the smaller size of the Alice Bag in Betz White’s new fabric line, Juxtaposey.
-I love how she fussy cut the front of the bag to show off one of the main motifs from the line.
+Veronica stitched up the Alice Bag’s smaller size in Betz White’s new fabric line, Juxtaposey.
+I love how she fussy cut the bag’s front to show off one of the main motifs from the line.

-She make a few changes to the pattern that she talks about on her blog.
-She moved the cross body straps to the zipper panel, and hand stitched the lining onto the zipper instead of finishing the raw edges with bias tape.
+She makes a few changes to the pattern she discusses on her blog.
+She moved the cross-body straps to the zipper panel and hand-stitched the lining onto the zipper instead of finishing the raw edges with bias tape.